-- Meanwhile in a small tadka pan, dry roast chana dal and red chilies until golden and aromatic
+- Meanwhile in a small tadka pan, dry roast chana dal and red chilies until deep golden and aromatic.

 Making cabbage kootu

-- Heat ghee or oil in a pan for seasoning.
+- Heat ghee or oil in a pan for tempering.

 - Add mustard, red chilli and curry leaves.
 When they begin to splutter, add hing.